dwhiffing/fury/content/aar/nf/nf14_aj/body.md

 The night continues...
 Busy night for San Juan...

-CZ contact NNW!
+CZ contact NNW\!
 The San Juan cuts back to creep again, and the contact firms up rapidly.
 1st CZ, under the layer, definitely an SSN, cruising on a course towards our position at the end of our speed run.
 Looks like he heard us charging around at flank speed in the deep sound channel and